 Washington state twin girls, 4, climb up embankment after crash that killed dad

-Twin 4-year-old girls in Washington State freed themselves from car seats and climbed up a long and steep embankment after a crash that killed their father, according to a report.
+Twin 4-year-old girls in Washington state freed themselves from car seats and climbed up a long and steep embankment after a crash that killed their father, according to a report.

 A woman in a passing vehicle saw them on the side of the road and turned around to help.
 The girls suffered minor injuries, KING-TV reported.